Chart Color Schemes

 The level of residential development activity in Baldivis - North was found to be higher than 90% of real estate markets across the country

-Baldivis - North averaged approximately 496 new dwelling approvals annually over the past five financial years, from FY21 to FY25, totaling 2,483 homes.
-In FY26, up until now, 226 dwellings have been approved.
-Each year, on average, around two new residents are gained for each dwelling built during these five years, indicating strong demand which supports property values.
+Baldivis - North averaged approximately 496 new dwelling approvals annually over the past five financial years, from FY21 to FY25, totalling 2,483 homes.
+In FY26 up to June, 296 dwellings have been approved.
+Each year, an average of two new residents were gained per dwelling built in this period, indicating strong demand that supports property values.

-The average expected construction cost of new homes is $265,000.
-This financial year has seen $4.8 million in commercial development approvals, suggesting limited focus on commercial development.
-Compared to Greater Perth, Baldivis - North has 350% more construction activity per person, offering greater choice for buyers and reflecting strong developer confidence in the location.
-Recent construction comprises 97% standalone homes and 3% townhouses or apartments, maintaining the area's traditional low-density character favoring family homes.
-With around 24 people per dwelling approval, Baldivis - North exhibits growth area characteristics.
+The average construction cost for new homes was $265,000 during this time.
+This financial year, Baldivis - North recorded $4.8 million in commercial development approvals, suggesting limited focus on commercial development.
+Compared to Greater Perth, Baldivis - North has 350.0% more construction activity per person, offering greater choice for buyers and reflecting strong developer confidence in the location.
+Recent construction primarily comprises standalone homes (97.0%) with a smaller proportion of townhouses or apartments (3.0%), maintaining the area's traditional low-density character favoured by families seeking space.
+With around 24 people per dwelling approval, Baldivis - North exhibits characteristics of a growth area.

-Projections indicate a growth of 3,768 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting population growth beyond current projections.
+According to AreaSearch's latest quarterly estimate, Baldivis - North is projected to grow by 3,768 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development